“Marketing isn’t important.”

 The next section will describe how to craft marketing strategies that utilize the insights gained to support your target market on their buyer’s journey.

-Use the Avatar and Journey Map to Build a Marketing Funnel
+Use the Avatar and Journey Map to Build a Non-Icky Marketing Funnel

-The avatar and journey map give you all the information you need to craft a marketing strategy, which is often called a marketing funnel, designed to get the right customers for the right reasons.
+The avatar and journey map give you all the information you need to craft a marketing strategy often called a marketing funnel, that’s designed to attract the right customers for the right reasons.

 Using the Customer Avatar